ccb-hms/workbench-python-workshop/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I run Python programs?"
+- How can I run Python programs?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Launch the JupyterLab server."
+- Launch the JupyterLab server.
-- "Create a new Python script."
+- Create a new Python script.
-- "Create a Jupyter notebook."
+- Create a Jupyter notebook.
-- "Shutdown the JupyterLab server."
+- Shutdown the JupyterLab server.
-- "Understand the difference between a Python script and a Jupyter notebook."
+- Understand the difference between a Python script and a Jupyter notebook.
-- "Create Markdown cells in a notebook."
+- Create Markdown cells in a notebook.
-- "Create and run Python cells in a notebook."
+- Create and run Python cells in a notebook.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "Python scripts are plain text files."
+- Python scripts are plain text files.
-- "Use the Jupyter Notebook for editing and running Python."
+- Use the Jupyter Notebook for editing and running Python.
-- "The Notebook has Command and Edit modes."
+- The Notebook has Command and Edit modes.
-- "Use the keyboard and mouse to select and edit cells."
+- Use the keyboard and mouse to select and edit cells.
-- "The Notebook will turn Markdown into pretty-printed documentation."
+- The Notebook will turn Markdown into pretty-printed documentation.
-- "Markdown does most of what HTML does."
+- Markdown does most of what HTML does.

 ::::::::::::::::::::::::::::::::::::::::::::::::